cbuteau/repeater/README.md

 A mini library it just does one task very well.
 Copy the code or reuse.

+NOTE: If anyone knows how to get code coverage of STRAIGHT ES6 code please reach out to me.

 ## Badges

 <!-- ### Coveralls